stcorp/muninn/README.rst

   ``1.0``

 The text type represents text.
-Literal values are enclosed in double quotes and most common backslash escape sequence are recognized.
+Literal values are enclosed in double quotes and most common backslash escape sequences are recognized.
 To include a double quote or a backslash inside a text literal, they must be escaped with a backslash, i.e. ``\"`` and ``\\``.